ThatFatPat/CyberChallenge0x02/README.md

 Success!
 This feels a little less hacky, but it's still a little off.
 Let's try solving this a different way.

 ## 2nd Solution: Replacing /dev/random
 Let's be reckless for a moment.
-Let's say we don't care about the random output from /dev/random
+Let's say we don't care about the random output from /dev/random for any other program on the system.